 A construction crew works at the site of the Fellsmere Water Management Area where former agricultural property was returned to marsh at the headwaters of the St. Johns River.

 - The Eau Gallie River Muck Dredging Project, a multi-entity partnership project to improve the quality of water flowing to the Indian River Lagoon by removing at least 625,000 cubic yards of nutrient-laden muck from the Eau Gallie River, a lagoon tributary.
-Dredging is set to begin in winter 2016.
+Dredging began in winter 2016.

 - Lake Apopka Marsh Flow-Way, a long-term phosphorus removal project that uses four wetland treatment cells to clean the water in this once-famous bass fishing lake.
 This is one part of the overall Lake Apopka restoration effort.